Perspicacity11/MakersWk7-JavascriptWebApps/contents/09_adding_new_note.md

   * how to modify the contents of the webpage using JavaScript code
   * how to write a JavaScript test that verifies the expected webpage content.

-In this section, you'll **apply this new knowledge** continuing the work on the notes app (started in sections 4 and 5).
+In this section, you'll **apply this new knowledge** continuing the work in the `notes-app` project directory (started in sections 4 and 5).

 We're now going to test-drive a new class `NotesView` which will be responsible to reflect the model's data (the list of notes) on the page (by dynamically